deanbushmiller/Vuln-Assessment-Analyst/README.md

-# Penetration Testing Lab Environment Deployment Guide
+# Penetration Testing AWS Lab Environment Deployment Guide
 	You will not need to install any software locally to run this lab.
 	Open a plaintext editor like notepad or ultra edit You will need an AWS account and a creditcard on file with Amazon.
 	These resources are updated and changed regularly.
 	VERSION: 20220715.1

 ## 12 minute video walk-thru of lab setup https://vimeo.com/731196164
-## Pre-requisites:

 ### AWS account
 	To build your AWS account consider using a non-work / disposable email adddress and disposable credit card.